Central Falls, Rhode Island: Education

 Residents are served by the Central Falls School District.
 This school district is funded and appointed by the State of Rhode Island Department of Education.

 In February 2010, the entire faculty and administrative staff of Central Falls High School was fired after the teachers' union refused to accept one of the "No Child Left Behind" options for restructuring failing schools.
 In accordance with NCLB legislation, schools deemed failing have four options to follow for restructuring.
 The superintendent chose the "turnaround model", which requires a district to fire the entire staff (teachers and administrators).
 They may rehire up to 50% of the teachers for the beginning of the next school year.
-The school has a graduation rate of around 50%, and 7% of 11th-graders were proficient in mathematics in 2009.
+In 2009, the school had a graduation rate of around 50%, and 7% of 11th-graders were proficient in mathematics.

 This school had been identified as one of the worst in the state.
 The teachers' union sued the school district, challenging the requirement that teachers reapply for their jobs.
 The Obama administration sided with the school board.
 In May 2010, the teachers were rehired when they agreed to work the extra time required.

-As of the 2000 U.S. census, 5.9% of Central Falls residents 25 and older have a bachelor's or advanced college degree.
+In the 2000 U.S. census, 5.9% of Central Falls residents 25 and older had a bachelor's or advanced college degree.

 There has been at least one Catholic school in Central Falls since 1895.
 By 1908, there were three: St. Matthew's, Holy Trinity, and Notre Dame.

-In 1995, these three schools combined to create St. Elizabeth Ann Seton Academy, which is in the building originally serving St. Matthew's.
+In 1995, these three schools combined to create St. Elizabeth Ann Seton Academy, in the building originally serving St. Matthew's.
 St. Elizabeth Ann Seton Academy is the only non-public school in Central Falls.